-A homemade magnesium scrub is a a perfect solution to dry winter skin.
+Another thing that seems to help a lot is using a foot scrub regularly.
+This homemade magnesium scrub is a a perfect solution for cracked heels and dry skin.
 I love using it to exfoliate feet, but it can be used on face and body as well.
 It leaves skin tingly and smooth and is completely natural.

 I personally use a magnesium spray on my skin each day to help optimize my magnesium levels, but this soothing foot scrub is a great way to get a gentle (and relaxing) magnesium boost.

-The oil moisturizes skin, which the roughness of the magnesium exfoliates.
-There are a lot of options for scents, and essential oils like peppermint or citrus are my favorite.
-A pinch of cinnamon powder and a few drops of peppermint essential oil make a festive addition.
+A pinch of cinnamon powder and a few drops of peppermint essential oil make a festive scrub, or rose petals and lavender oil make a floral version.
 Some other great combinations would be:

 Magnesium Foot Scrub Ingredients